NimitSharma869/2D_Platformer_Project/README.md

 24th November,
 Back to using manual timers; dash works but player now affected by gravity while dashing.
 Uploading all progress to GitHub to all save rerolls if project assets are accidentally deleated.
 Created a simple Dashing animation.

+November 25-27th
+Finally managed to make dash state work, added a dash cooldown, made it so that dash only resets after touching the ground and 0.5 seconds have passed since a dash.
+Dash state now has proper collition

+November 28-December 3rd
+Enemies now do damage, They have varaiable damage between both enemy types and enemy state at the time of damage.

+Decemeber 4-12th
+Player now has an HP bar, when it depelates the game restarts.
+Created a UI which spawns the Camera and game settings which means a single object is all i need to wory about to include them.
+Player has invincability frames after taking damage.
+Player flashes while (created a shader for the flash) invincable.
+Created a hurt state where player is briefly slowed and cant jump for half a second; can use dash to skip most of the slow.